Celebrating 20 years

 SNYP is a community partner

 SNYP remains the only animal welfare organization in Jackson Country focused 100% on prevention.
 In addition to helping the community at large, many Rogue Valley animal welfare organizations also rely on SNYP and regularly refer their clients to us for spay/neuter information and services.
-SNYP also assists the many local animal rescue groups that provide their invaluable services to hundreds of animals who never enter the shelter system.
+SNYP volunteer phone counselors talk with local independent animal rescue groups and community members about their specific needs and situations, providing them with the tools and ability to get the spay/neuter services they need and therefore keeping many animals from ever having to enter the shelter system.

 SNYP stretches every dollar